Run evaluations in the UI

 This guide will show you how to setup an online evaluation in the Arize UI, which runs on your data automatically as your LLM application is used.
 You can setup LLM as a judge evaluators or code evaluators, which run in a python container against your data.

-Follow this guide to setup code evaluations.
+.
 The setup is quite similar to LLM evaluations.

 Navigate to the tasks page and click "new task".

 Choose which traces you want to evaluate, and how often you want to run it.
-You can run it once to fill historical data, or you can run it continuously against new data.
+You can run it once to backfill eval labels on historical data, or you can run it continuously against new data within 5 minutes of its arrival in the platform.

 , and the second will be mapped to 0